 - All J-1 students on AT after completion of their program are required to report any address change within 10 days to OIA.
-To make these updates, please complete the following online form: Post-Completion AT Information Update Form
+To make these updates, please complete the following online form: Online Request for J-1 Academic Training.

 Submit the following documents to OIA at least one week before you would like your new DS-2019.
 You do not need to see an adviser unless you have specific questions.
 If you would like to meet with an adviser, you may schedule an appointment with the adviser for your program or come in during our walk-in hours which occur Monday to Thursday from 10am-1pm and 2-4pm.

 IMPORTANT: AT approval takes one week in our office and longer if you are missing documents or the documents do not meet the requirements.
 Please plan ahead; we cannot accommodate expedite requests.